expo/expo/docs/pages/guides/config-plugins.md

 const withNothing = config => config;
 ```

-Say you wanted to create a plugin which added custom values to the native iOS Info.plist:
+Say you wanted to create a plugin which added custom values to `Info.plist` in an iOS project:

 ```ts
 const withMySDK = (config, { apiKey }) => {